DePLOI: Applying NL2SQL to Synthesize and Audit Database Access Control: Access Control Auditing

 \textbf{Notation.} Given NLACM $M_i$, let $R_i$ and $V_i$ be the set of roles and views of $M_i$ respectively, and let $C_i$ be the set of role-child relationships.
 We classify the roles/views of each of $M_1$ and $M_2$ as NL or SQL based on whether the text contains SQL keywords or not.
 Let $R_{iD}, R_{iN} \subset R_i$ be the roles of $R_i$ containing SQL and the roles of $R_i$ only in NL, respectively.
 We define view sets $V_{iD}$ and $V_{iN}$ and child sets $C_{iD}$ and $C_{iN}$ similarly.

 Then, the full procedure is: \begin{myenumerate} \item For both $M_1$ and $M_2$, classify roles/views as NL or SQL. \item For each role/view string of $M_1$, use heuristics to find substrings likely to be DB literals (e.g., strings representing numbers, strings in quotes, etc.), and prune out candidate roles/views from $M_2$ with mismatching literals.
-The output will be dictionaries $\{ r \in R_{1}: R'_{2} \subset R_{2}\}$ and $\{ v \in V_1: V'_{2} \subset R_{2}\}$, where $R'_2$ and $V'_2$ are the $M_2$ roles and views that share literals with role $r$ and view $v$ from $M_1$. \item Determine which roles and views are the same, and which are different using a prompt for NL roles/views to NL roles/views, or a NL to SQL prompt.
+The output will be dictionaries $\{ r \in R_{1}: R'_{2} \subset R_{2}\}$ and $\{ v \in V_1: V'_{2} \subset R_{2}\}$, where $R'_2$ and $V'_2$ are the $M_2$ roles and views that share literals with role $r$ and view $v$ from $M_1$. \item Determine which roles and views are the same, and which are different using specific prompts.
 Store all explanations.
-Specifically, we use the following prompts: \begin{myenumerate} \item Prompt for NL vs SQL views: \emph{Which database table or view from the list <$V'_{2D}$> does this phrase <$r$> most likely describe?
-Begin your answer with this table/view.} \item Prompt for NL vs NL views: \emph{Which database table or view description from the list <$V'_{2N}$> most likely describes the same table or view as this phrase?
-Begin your answer with your chosen description from the list.} \item Prompt for NL vs SQL roles: \emph{Which database role from the list <$R'_{2D}$> does this phrase most likely describe?} \item Prompt for NL vs NL roles: \emph{Which role description from the list <$R'_{2N}$> most likely describes the same role as this phrase?} \item SQL vs SQL: simply compare role lists.
-In the case of views, implement views on DB and determine equality pairwise. \end{myenumerate} \item For the roles or views that are the same, determine whether the privileges of $M_2$ do not comply with those of $M_1$ and label them accordingly.
-Store the explanation. (we prompt the LLM as to whether one set of privileges exceeds the other). \item For the roles that are the same, determine which role-child pairs are the same and which are different using prompts similar to those for finding shared roles and views.
+We use the following prompts: \begin{myenumerate} \item Prompt for NL vs SQL views: \emph{Which database table or view from the list <$V'_{2}$> does this phrase <$r$> most likely describe?
+Begin your answer with this table/view.} \item Prompt for NL vs SQL roles: \emph{Which database role from the list <$R'_{2}$> does this phrase most likely describe?} \end{myenumerate} \item For the roles or views that are the same, determine whether the privileges (both access control permissions and temporal constraints) of $M_2$ do not comply with those of $M_1$ and label them accordingly.
+Store the explanation.
+We use few-shot least-to-most prompting with the LLM to determine whether one set of privileges exceeds the other, where the subtasks are (i) \emph{program comprehension} (e.g., "According to this SQL program, what are the permitted SQL operations?", or "According to this SQL program, during what times will this function return true?"), and (ii) \emph{condition comparison} (e.g., "Does the previous function implement a condition that would be permitted according to this sentence?"). \item For the roles that are the same, determine which role-child pairs are the same and which are different using prompts similar to those for finding shared roles and views.
 Output role-child relationships in $M_1$ but not in $M_2$, and vice versa. \end{myenumerate}